F: History

-The origin of ⟨F⟩ is the Semitic letter waw, which represented a sound like //v// or //w//.
+The origin of ⟨F⟩ is the Semitic letter waw, which represented the sound //w//.
 It probably originally depicted either a hook or a club.
-It may have been based on a comparable Egyptian hieroglyph such as that which represented the word mace (transliterated as ḥ(dj)):
+It may have been based on a comparable Egyptian hieroglyph such as that which represented the word for mace (transliterated as ḥ(dj)):

-The Phoenician form of the letter was adopted into Greek as a vowel, upsilon (which resembled its descendant ⟨Y⟩ but was also the ancestor of the Roman letters ⟨U⟩, ⟨V⟩, and ⟨W⟩); and, with another form, as a consonant, digamma, which indicated the pronunciation //w//, as in Phoenician.
+The Phoenician form of the letter was adopted into Greek as a vowel, upsilon (which resembled its descendant ⟨Y⟩ but was also the ancestor of the Roman letters ⟨U⟩, ⟨V⟩, and ⟨W⟩); and, with another form, as a consonant, digamma, "Ϝ", which represented the pronunciation //w//, as in Phoenician.
 Latin ⟨F⟩, despite being pronounced differently, is ultimately descended from digamma and closely resembles it in form.